salt-extensions/saltext-azurerm/README.md

 You can also contribute by:

 * Writing blog posts
-* Sharing your experiences using Salt + Azurerm on social media
+* Sharing your experiences using Salt + Azure Resource Manager on social media
 * Giving talks at conferences
 * Publishing videos